|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Sianok Canyon, the Great Wall, Japanese Tunnels, to Padang

 From here we fly to Jakarta, Java as we temporarily leave Sumatra, returning the next day.
-We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside lodge in Carita.
+We drive to the coast on the Sunda Strait, which separates Java from Sumatra, and overnight in our seaside hotel in Anyer.

 Day 15: To Way Kambas National Park, Night Walk